Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 Patch order can be organized by using FLST_SEQ.ZDT/FLST_SEQ.ZT2 files.
 In the current version of Zoom Firmware Editor those files are not used (and automatically excluded from the firmware: that gives 2 extra blocks of free space).
 Patch file order is achieved by sorting the file table.
 That kind of sorting is limited: patches are still grouped by the effect type.

 ## TODO
-* Detect bass firmwares and show CMN_DRV.ZDL requirement notification when patch is missing
+* Detect bass firmwares and show notification when CMN_DRV.ZDL file is missing
 * Separate file filters for ZDL and ZD2
 * Drum pattern editor
 * Drum sample sound editor or just a menu for replacing sound files (raw-file replacing is already possible)
 * Localization
 * Code refactoring?
+* Rename: patch -> effect

 ## Acknowledgments
 I would like to thank the Youtube user **compashthefirst** for the idea of that project.
 The main algorithm of swapping effects on ZOOM pedals is based on his video tutorial.